Passenger in car struck by brick testifies

 Prosecutors said Denton and Palant are facing a minimum of 5 years and up to 25 years in prison if a jury convicts them of the top charge against them.
 Both are now free on bond, and neither would comment on the case while leaving court during a break in testimony Tuesday.

-Denton also has a separate felony case pending against him for allegedly possessing contraband in Nassau’s jail in March.
+Denton has a separate felony case pending against him after being charged with possessing contraband in Nassau’s jail in March.

 Comments